Formerly published by GlobalGazette.ca

 We've taken enough space now for framework information, and hopefully the "newbies" will seek out historical books on the Revolutionary War period, as well as genealogy text books.
 Many books considered "classics" in the field have been reprinted.
 Reliance should not be placed solely on those with original publication dates in the 19th century or early 20th century, but should be supplemented with more modern works.
 With the approach of the turn of the millennium, it is more clear than ever that the learning experience never ends, even for long-time devotees of genealogy.
 Next time we'll go on to look at the "types" of Loyalists that have been described over the years.

-1. This is why the development of PERSI (Periodical Source Index) by the Allen County Public Library is such a huge boon, especially its availability as a CD-ROM and online database (for a fee).
-Researchers can find family name references that appear in all North American genealogy periodicals.
+1. This is why the development of PERSI (Periodical Source Index) by the Allen County Public Library is such a huge boon.
+Researchers can search it and find family name references that appear in all North American genealogy periodicals.